-This method remotely invokes the method component.Component.terminate() on all componnets in the IPS simulation sim name.
+This method remotely invokes the method component.Component.terminate() on all components in the IPS simulation sim\name.

-- $sim_name(str)$ The simulation name from which all the components are terminated - status (messages.Message.SUCCESS, messages.Message.FAILURE) message status, defaults to messages.Message.SUCCESS terminate\all\sims(status=0)
+• sim name (str) - The simulation name from which all the components are terminated terminate\all\sims(status=0)

 5.2.
-Framework 77
+Framework 67